mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 ![Two distinct purposes should map to two different models, inside different bounded contexts.](images/alberto-brandolini/Two_bounded_contexts.png)

-Unfortunately, _single purpose_ is not a very actionable criteria for finding boundaries in our model.
+Unfortunately, _a single specific purpose_ is not a very actionable criteria for finding boundaries in our model.
 The idea of purpose is too ambiguous to draw actionable boundaries: developers might be looking for a clear, well defined purpose, while business stakeholder might be a little more coarse grained, like "I need an Employee Management Solution".

 In general, we can't assume the business side to know about bounded contexts.
-They are mostly a software development issue, and the learning loop about them will be closed in software development first.
+BCs are mostly a software development issue, and the learning loop about them will be closed in software development first.

 Put in another way, the business stakeholders are not a reliable source of direct information about bounded contexts. _Asking_ about bounded context will get some information, that could not be trusted blindly.